 Downtown Orlando, FL on the corner of Church and S. Eola

 Highly successful, received well by the city, non-competing, easy to finance and profitable.

-12-story new construction building on the SE corner of Church Street and S. Eola DR. Ground Floor:7,000 SF retail with a signature restaurant, coffee shop like Fox Tail and a Grab and Go with prepared foods, snacks, specialty drinks and shakes.
-Rents should be in the $30-$32 SF plus CAM.
+13-story new construction building on the SE corner of Church Street and S. Eola DR. Ground Floor:6,000 SF retail with a signature restaurant, coffee shop like Fox Tail and a Grab and Go with prepared foods, snacks, specialty drinks and shakes.
+Rents should be in the $33-$36 SF plus CAM.

 Micro Apartments that the city sees as more affordable housing that they are desperately looking for.
 Micro Apartment would be around 350/550 avg.
 400+/- SF.
 These units would attract young working people and students in the downtown market area who want to live alone, VERY HIGH DEMAND.
 In addition will be adding some small one bed room units around 550+ SF (15-20).
 The Miro unit would offer a lot of built ins like all appliances, large screen TV, built in dresser, some with pull-down Murphy Beds (no mattress, provided by tenant), EASY MOVE IN).
 The Shared Tenant Service space will be a magnet to the Micro tenants.
-A 400 SF Micro would rent for around $1,200 per month, this would be $3 SF monthly and $36 SF annually (HIGLY PROFITABLE).
+A 400 SF Micro would rent for around $1,450 per month.
 The city is now Focused on affordable housing in the downtown, and will eagerly support the micro concept.

 These units will have lavish furniture, granite counter tops, stainless appliances and washer and dryers.
 The units are designed with space saving features including pull-down beds, or futons, tables and desks that fold, and appliances that are hidden or very small.

 - Central lobby/reception

 - Coordinated unit cleaning at an affordable cost

 - 24-hour laundry